-Bugcrowd believes that public disclosure of vulnerabilities is a healthy and important part of the vulnerability disclosure process, and encourages vendors and researchers to work together to share information in a coordinated and mutually agreed upon manner.
-As each vendor will take their own position on the disclosure of vulnerabilities reported through their bounty program, this document is intended to explain Disclosure options at Bugcrowd to both customers and Crowd members.
+Bugcrowd believes that the coordinated, orderly, public disclosure of vulnerabilities is a healthy and important part of the vulnerability disclosure process.
+The following Disclosure policies apply to all submissions made through the Bugcrowd platform (including New, Triaged, Unresolved, Resolved, Duplicates, Out of Scope, Not Applicable and Won’t Fix submissions).
+We encourage Program Owners and researchers to work together to share information in a mutually agreed upon manner.
+This section explains Disclosure options at Bugcrowd to both Program Owners and Crowd members.

-Just as secure development practices are designed to have systems fail closed, Bugcrowd's default submission disclosure state is nondisclosure.
-This is documented in our Standard Disclosure Terms and Researcher Code of Conduct.
-This means no submissions may be publicly disclosed at any time, and is designated by the following text in the program bounty brief:
+Nondisclosure is the default policy for OnDemand and continuous Next Generation Penetration Testing and is common in private bounty programs.
+In the absence of a Coordinated or Custom Disclosure policy (or in the case of any ambiguity) the expectation of the researcher and the Program Owner is nondisclosure.
+This is documented in our Standard Disclosure Terms and Researcher Code of Conduct. **This means no submissions may be publicly disclosed at any time and is designated by the following text in the program bounty brief:

-The existence or details of private or invitation-only programs must not be communicated to anyone who is not a Bugcrowd employee or an authorized employee of the organisation responsible for the program.
+The existence or details of private programs must not be communicated to anyone who is not a Bugcrowd employee or an authorized employee of the organization responsible for the program.

-If there is ever conflict between a Program Brief and the Bugcrowd Standard Disclosure Terms, the customer's Program Brief supersedes Bugcrowd's Standard Disclosure Terms.
-Please contact email@example.com if you have any questions.
+If there is ever conflict between the disclosure terms listed on a Program’s brief and the Bugcrowd Standard Disclosure Terms, the Program Brief supersedes Bugcrowd's terms.
+Please contact [email protected] if you have any questions.